openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 # @ohos.data.preferences (User Preferences)

-The **user preferences** module provides APIs for processing data in the form of key-value (KV) pairs and supports persistence of the KV pairs when required.
+The **Preferences** module provides APIs for processing data in the form of key-value (KV) pairs, and supports persistence of the KV pairs when required, as well as modification and query of the data.

 The key is of the string type, and the value can be a number, a string, a Boolean value, or an array of numbers, strings, or Boolean values.